arnavkamra14/cse15l-lab-reports/Week 3/lab-report-2-week-3.md

 **Query using SearchEngine.java:**
 ![Search](SearchApp.png)
-* The query feature relies on 'search' appearing in the server URL, similar to 'add' when adding.
+* The query feature relies on 'search' appearing in the server URL, similar to 'add' when adding
 * When a string is queried for, a for loop is run through the list of added words
 * Any matches containing the requested string will be added to a new ArrayList
 * If the size of the new List is greater than 0, the queried list is displayed.
 If not, a message indicating no matches found will be returned to the server